TypeScript Type Guards

 function add(foo: number, bar: number) {

-return foo + bar;
+return foo + bar

 }

-Since we specified in the parenthesis that both arguments should be numbers we get an error saying that one of the arguments is a string.
-And normally this is all we ever really need from TypeScript.
-But now let's take a look at slightly more advanced examples.
+add(10, 'Hello') // Error: type 'string' is not assignable to 'number'Since we specified in parentheses that both arguments should be numbers, we get an error indicating that one of the arguments is a string.
+Normally, that’s all we really need from TypeScript.
+But now, let’s take a look at some slightly more advanced examples.

 Typeof Type Guards

-const foo = 'I am a string';
+const foo = 'I am a string'

-console.log(typeof foo === 'number'); // false
+console.log(typeof foo === 'number') // false

-console.log(typeof foo === 'boolean'); // false
+console.log(typeof foo === 'boolean') // false

-console.log(typeof foo === 'undefined'); // false
+console.log(typeof foo === 'undefined') // false

 function isString(arg: unknown): boolean {